-\Primary Contact

-Provide the name, email address and telephone number of your primary contact person.

-This contact must have the mandate to discuss the proposal with MBIE officials and should not be the Science Leader.
+INFORMATION REQUIRED WORD LIMIT This is a guide and is not intended to constrain the information you provide.
+An asterisk indicates mandatory fields.
+Primary Contact Provide the name, email address and telephone number of your primary contact person.
+This contact must have the mandate to discuss the proposal with MBIE officials.
+It is usually someone from your Research Office and should not be the Science Leader.
+Secondary Contact Provide the name, email address and telephone number of a second contact person.

-\Secondary Contact

-$Provide\ a\ name,\ email\ address\ and\ telephone\ number\ for\ a\ second\ contact\ person.$

 This secondary contact must differ from the primary.

-PROPOSAL SUMMARY & ELIGIBILITY

-\Proposal Summary

-Please provide a brief summary of what your project aims to deliver.
-This overview will help MBIE to identify the types of assessment expertise that are required during the later phases of the application process.

-Your summary will apply to your Concept (if applicable) and Full proposal and cannot be changed after Registration.
+PROPOSAL SUMMARY & ELIGIBILITY Please provide a brief summary of what your project aims to deliver.
+280 Proposal Summary This overview will help MBIE to identify the types of assessment words expertise that are required during the later phases of the application Your summary will populate to your proposal and cannot be changed after Registration.
 It can however be used to provide the basis for the Executive Summary in those subsequent application phases.

-\Eligibility

-Confirm that your application meets the eligibility criteria:

-- > be made by a New Zealand-based Research Organisation or a New Zealand-based legal entity representing a New Zealand-based Research Organisation; - > be designed so that the majority of benefits accrue outside of the Research Organisation or legal entity which represents the Research Organisation; - > not be made by a department of the public service as listed in Schedule 1 of the State Sector Act 1988; - > be made under an investment mechanism specified in the Endeavour Fund Investment Plan 2019-2021; - > be for research, science or technology, or related activities, the majority of which are to be undertaken in New Zealand, unless the Science Board considers that there are compelling reasons to consider the proposals, despite the amount of research, science or technology or related activities being proposed to be undertaken overseas;
+Eligibility Confirm that your application meets the eligibility criteria: be made by a New Zealand-based Research Organisation or a New Zealand-based legal entity representing a New Zealandbased Research Organisation; be designed so that the majority of benefits accrue outside of the Research Organisation or legal entity which represents the Research Organisation; not be made by a department of the public service as listed in Schedule 1 of the State Sector Act 1988; be made under an investment mechanism specified in the Gazette Notice; be for research, science or technology, or related activities, the majority of which are to be undertaken in New Zealand, unless the Science Board considers that there are compelling reasons to consider the proposals, despite the amount of research, science or technology or related activities being proposed to be undertaken overseas; not be for research with the primary objective (more than 50%) of health outcomes ("health outcomes" includes cost savings to the health care system): meet any applicable timing, formatting, system or other similar administrative requirements imposed by MBIE in supplying administrative services to the Science Board under section 10(7) of the RS&T Act 2010; and advise that the proposed funding recipient will, and the Science Board is of the view that it can, adhere to the terms and conditions of funding set out in an investment contract determined by the Science Board.
+If you are unsure whether your application meets these criteria, explain why.

-REGISTRATION TEMPLATE

 This is a guide and is not intended to constrain the information you provide.
-An asterisk \ indicates mandatory information.
+An asterisk \star indicates mandatory fields.